derb12/pybaselines/docs/algorithms/morphological.rst

 tophat (Top-hat Transformation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.tophat` performs a morphological opening on the data.
+:meth:`.tophat` performs a morphological opening on the data.

 .. note::
    The baseline from the tophat method is not smooth.
 Smoothing is left to the